 Admin Officers are the new face of Police:

 No one would wish to go to a police station and register a complaint.
 Who does not know that a mischievous and less educated attendant (moharrar) sitting inside the station would demand money before he listens to you?
 Haroon claims that those days have long gone.
 The newly appointed admin officers, who are much better in education and behavior, are warmly welcoming the people.
 They carefully listen to the complainant and register the complaint right away with a commitment to redress the matter within 48 hours.
 In case the issue prolongs, admin officer forwards the case to his colleagues.
-It is the obligation of the admin officer, who is a sub-inspector by the rank, to remain in touched with the old fellas who are more conventional in working style and at the same time keep the complainant updated on the progress of the case.
+It is the obligation of the admin officer, who is a sub-inspector by the rank, to remain in touch with the old fellas who are more conventional in working style and at the same time keep the complainant updated on the progress of the case.

 Zikirya, an admin officer in one of the ten police stations, describes “I forward the application to an Investigation Officer (IO) and keep an eye on him to ensure that the investigation process remains unbiased throughout the period.
 Due to our presence, asking for money by an IO is a way too difficult thing since he knows that someone is watching him, and any mistake can be reported directly to the DPO.”